Business Law and Ethics

 All students in the primary-model M.B.A. program are required to take BLGB 6310 Business Law I, which explores the requirements of a business contract and the rights and obligations of the parties to a contract.
 It also examines the functions of business organizations, such as partnerships, limited liability companies, and corporations.
 They are also required to take the one-year course BLGB 6321 Markets, Business, and Society that examines ethical issues in business.

-Accounting students must also take BLGB 7320 Business Law II, which is a requirement for the CPA examination.
-Because the topics in the class center on sales contracts and negotiable instruments, this course may be useful to students in other programs as an elective.
+Accounting students are encouraged to take BLGB 7320 Business Law II, which covers commercial law issues relevant to the CPA examination.
+Because the topics in the class center on sales contracts and negotiable instruments, this course may also be useful to students in other programs as an elective.

 The law and ethics area offers elective and special topics courses that may be of interest to students across the range of Fordham’s business programs.
 They cover topics such as securities law, international business law, business ethics, international business ethics, employment law, sports law, white-collar crime, and business organizations.